 Closing the global climate action finance gap requires all stakeholders - development partners and beneficiary countries, the private sector, and the range of local stakeholders - to work more effectively as a system.
 International public climate finance is by and large managed and channeled through the existing international development architecture, while also responding to agreements made through the UNFCCC process.
-The existing governance structures and architecture - including the global network of multilateral and bilateral development finance institutions - have enabled the deployment of large sums of climate finance.
-However, there are features of the existing system that need to be revisited to rise to the unprecedented scale and nature of the climate challenge (see, (OECD, 2022b (forthcoming)).
+The existing governance2 structures and architecture - including the global network of multilateral and bilateral development finance institutions - have enabled the deployment of large sums of climate finance.
+However, there are features of the existing system that need to be revisited to rise to the unprecedented scale and nature of the climate challenge (see OECD, 2022b (forthcoming)).
 In particular, the existing systems need to more effectively tap the huge stocks of global private capital and effectively channel them towards productive climate action in emerging and developing economies.

 The UNFCCC process is the principal framework governing international climate finance.
-The components of this governance framework encompass (1) the commitment by developed countries to provide financial support to developing countries; (2) specifications as to the way this support should be provided; (3) the role of the operating mechanisms under the UNFCCC to serve for the provision of finance; (4) a global quantitative goal for climate finance to be delivered; and (5) the alignment of all financial flows with the objectives of the Paris Agreement.
+The components of this governance framework encompass (1) the commitment by developed countries to provide financial support to developing countries; (2) specifications as to the way this support should be provided; (3) the role of the operating mechanisms under the UNFCCC to serve for the provision of finance; (4) a global quantitative goal for climate finance to be delivered3; and (5) the alignment of all financial flows with the objectives of the Paris Agreement.
+Box 5.2.1 outlines the governance structure of Climate Finance under the UNFCCC.